For web applications, Dynatrace calculates a host of user action metrics.

 Key performance metrics

-From the metrics listed above, Dynatrace has specified some as key.
+From the metrics listed above, Dynatrace has specified some as key metrics.
 Key performance metrics enable you to select the ideal user experience metric for each of your applications.
 These key metrics provide you with valuable performance insights that promote success in your digital business.
 The key performance metrics include:

 - User action duration